GermanoGu/GermanoGu/README.md

 - 👀 I’m interested in being a front-end developer
 - 🌱 I’m currently learning web systems development
 - 💞️ I can understand Portuguese and a litle English (I still studying English)
-- 📫 You can send me an email: gustavohenriquegermano@gmail.com